 APLNR (Apelin Receptor) is a Protein Coding gene.
-Diseases associated with APLNR include hiv-1.
+Diseases associated with APLNR include periosteal osteogenic sarcoma and breast angiosarcoma.
 Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and receptor activity.
 An important paralog of this gene is ACKR3.

 UniProtKB/Swiss-Prot for APLNR Gene